The best prepaid mobile plans in Australia (October 2024)

 Prepaid expiry explained

 Prepaid plans have different recharge cycles.
 On the shorter side, you may be able to buy a day or few and up to a week.
 Most prepaid plans that we track cover roughly a month: 28 days, 30 days or a full month.
-Note that monthly prepaid plans will only need 12 recharges for a full year but 30-day plans technically need 13 to cover all days and 28-day plans need a 14th recharge to keep you connected before the new year rolls in.
+Note that monthly prepaid plans will only need 12 recharges for a full year but 30-day plans need 13 to cover all days and 28-day plans need a 14th recharge to keep you connected for a full 365 days.
+We consider this when evaluating first-year pricing.

 Long-expiry prepaid plans start at around 90 days but then there’s a leap to around six months: 180 days or 186 days are available.
 Alternatively, you may be able to prepay a full year but note that these durations vary, too: 360 days, 365 days and 12 months are the year-long options.